ftnt-dspille/xperts2023-fortisoar/content/07_Chap_ZTP/05-page.md

 3. Confirm that the Branch1 FortiGate is listed

 {{% notice warning %}}
-Do not Authorize the device yet.
-We will do that in the next section.
+Do not Authorize Branch1.
+We will do that later.
 {{% /notice %}}

 ![Unauthorized branch1](unauthed_devices.png)